-My Dear Parishioners, friends and visitors of Holy Family:
+My Dear Parishioners, friends and visitors to the Holy Family Catholic Community:

-The Easter season is not just a time of bunnies and eggs, a rite of spring, the rising of the sun on Easter morning, but it is more.
+The Easter season is not just a time of bunnies and eggs, a rite of Spring or the rising of the sun on Easter morning, but it is much more.
 It is a time where we are participants in the overcoming of our sinful nature.
-A nature that finds itself lost in the darkness of despair and lack of purpose and direction.
+A nature that finds itself lost in the darkness of despair and lacking of purpose and direction.
 It is a time the Church uses so many symbols to help us all understand the greatest gift of God’s love.
-It is the one that brings us out of darkness into the light of Christ, that presents the true meaning of Love and unselfishness, so we get a better glimpse of our Father in Heaven, the God of Love.
+It is the gift that brings us out of darkness into the light of Christ, that presents the true meaning of Love and unselfishness, in order that we may be given a better glimpse of our Father in Heaven, “the God of Love.”

 Very Rev. John C. Giel, V.G.,